castorini/anserini/docs/regressions-dl21-passage-augmented.md

 This page describes baseline experiments, integrated into Anserini's regression testing framework, for the TREC 2021 Deep Learning Track (Passage Ranking Task) on the MS MARCO V2 _augmented_ passage collection using relevance judgments from NIST.

+At the time this regression was created (November 2021), the qrels are only available to TREC participants.
+You must download the qrels from NIST's "active participants" password-protected site and place at `src/main/resources/topics-and-qrels/qrels.dl21-passage.txt`.
+The qrels will be added to Anserini when they are publicly released in Spring 2022.

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 For additional instructions on working with MS MARCO passage collection, refer to [this page](experiments-msmarco-v2.md).